myDevicesIoT/cayenne-docs/docs/LORA.md

 ### Manual register device

-Before you can use your LoRa device on the OrbiWise network, it must be registered on the network using the OrbiWise portal.
+Before you can use your device on the OrbiWise network, it must be registered on the network using the OrbiWise portal.
 The following information will help guide you through this process.

 **Register new device**